Dell 2016 Legacy of Good Update Demonstrates Business Benefits of Corporate Social Responsibility

 · In its FY16, Dell installed six new solar-powered Dell Learning Labs in South Africa and in early FY17 opened one in Cazuca, Colombia, bringing the total to 11 labs in remote communities.

-· Dell’s partnership, funding and technology enables Translational Genomics Research Institute (TGen) to analyze the 90 billion data points of sequenced genomes rather than weeks, looking for mutations that can aid in identifying which treatment protocols to follow.
+· Dell’s partnership, funding and technology enables Translational Genomics Research Institute (TGen) to analyze the 90 billion data points of sequenced genomes in eight hours rather than weeks, looking for mutations that can aid in identifying which treatment protocols to follow.

 · Last year, Dell team members provided 811,000 hours of volunteer time to more than 26,000 local organizations around the world.